kvark/kvark.github.io/_posts/2024-10-19-environment-sampling.markdown

 The cost of this routine is proportional to `log(largest_dimension)`.
 We are doing a texel fetch at each step.

+#### Skip self-occlusion

+This method can be improved by checking the texel areas against the surface normal.
+At each step of the descent, we can check if any of the texels are completely below the positive hemisphere, and reset their weight to 0.
+We could also lower the weight of texels base on how much they intersect with the lower hemisphere.
+This trick would make it much more likely to choose a direction that's actually visible, at the cost of slightly more expensive descent.

 ### Binary search

 Another way to approach this is more general.
 Given a set of texels with their weight, we can compute the [prefix sums](https://en.wikipedia.org/wiki/Prefix_sum) for each.
 The weight of a texel is energy per solid angle.
 This precomutation can be done on CPU or GPU, it results in a large array of data: